Grizzly bears still need our help

 What's At Stake

-Grizzly bears need our help.
-Once roaming from the Pacific to the plains, grizzlies of the contiguous United States were hunted to near extinction and now only occupy approximately 4% of their historic range.
-In 1975, the U.S. Fish and Wildlife Service listed this population of bears under the Endangered Species Act to save them from extinction.
-These federal protections have been essential in fostering the slow recovery of grizzlies, however new regressive state anti-carnivore policies and rampant human development in their habitat threaten the lasting recovery of the bears.
-But the U.S. Fish & Wildlife Service is now considering the removal of crucial Endangered Species Act protections from grizzly bears.
+Once roaming from the Pacific to the Great Plains, grizzly bears were hunted to near extinction and now occupy only four percent of their historic range.
+In 1975, the U.S. Fish and Wildlife Service listed this population of bears under the Endangered Species Act to save them from disappearing forever.
+These federal protections have been essential in fostering the slow recovery of grizzlies, however new threats have emerged that threaten their full recovery.
+States in grizzly country have adopted regressive anti-carnivore policies and allow for rampant human development in grizzly habitat, placing new stressors on the bear population.

 A pair of grizzly bears in Yellowstone National Park (Todaysfotos / Shutterstock)